dammie200/f1data/README.md

 You can re-run the script to refresh the same season; upserts keep entities in sync.
 The script fetches races, race results, and qualifying for the chosen season.

+> If the sync fails because the Ergast API is blocked from your network, set `ERGAST_BASE_URL` to an accessible mirror/host and rerun.
+The fetcher retries automatically, but a hard block will surface as a connection error.

 ### Development server

 ```bash